 The Organising Committee of The European Conference on Ethics, Religion & Philosophy (ECERP) is calling for abstract submissions.
 To present your research at the conference your abstract must first pass double-blind peer review.
 Upon payment of registration fees, your attendance at the conference will be confirmed.

 Conference Theme & Streams

-The conference theme for ECERP is “Surviving and Thriving in Times of Change”, and the organisers encourage submissions that approach this theme from a variety of perspectives.
+The conference theme for ECERP is "Value and Values", and the organisers encourage submissions that approach this theme from a variety of perspectives.
 However, the submission of other topics for consideration is welcome and we also encourage sessions across a variety of interdisciplinary and theoretical perspectives.

 Submissions are organised into the following thematic streams:

 - Medical Ethics